Overview of Program Requirements

 - Area-specific requirements

-- Course requirements as outlined in the Accounting curriculum page
+- Course requirements as outlined below

 - A first-year summer research paper and a second-year research paper